 6. Seek Buy-In from Current Staff

 The whole staff can join the effort to recruit new faces.
-Offering employee incentives motivates your current staff to blast job postings through channels such as social media accounts or reach out to connections who would be interested in the position.
+Offering employee incentives motivates your current staff to blast job postings through social media accounts or reach out to connections who would be interested in the position.

 Current employees can also help with e-recruiting by being mindful about how they represent the practice on social media.
 Drafting an employee social media policy sets clear expectations about how the staff is expected to behave on online platforms.
 For example, don’t share privileged information about the practice, don’t be disparaging to co-workers or patients, include disclaimers about controversial topics, and more.